operator-framework/java-operator-sdk/README.md

 ## What is Java Operator SDK

 Java Operator SDK is a higher level framework and related tooling to support writing Kubernetes Operators in Java.
-It makes it use to utilize best practices and patters of an Operator development.
+It makes it easy to implement best practices and patters for an Operator.
 Features include:

-* Framework for handling Kubernetes API events
+* Optimal handling Kubernetes API events
-* Automatic registration of Custom Resource watches
+* Automatic Registration of Custom Resource Watches
-* Retry action on failure
+* Automatic Retries
-* Smart event scheduling (only handle the latest event for the same resource)
+* Smart event scheduling
 * Handling Observed Generations automatically
-* Support For Intelligent Error Handling
+* Easy to use Error Handling
+* ... and everything that a batteries included framework needs

 For all features and their usage see the [related section on the website](https://javaoperatorsdk.io/docs/features).